 - TR 0600P 0930P indicates the course meets on Tuesdays and Thursdays from 6 pm to 9:30 pm

-- The last item of the course schedule is your room location, which gives a building code and room number.
-For example, GCB 155 means the course is located in the General Classroom Building (GCB), room 155.
+- The last item in the course schedule is your room location, which gives a building code and room number.
+For example, CAS 120 means the course is located in the CAS Buidling (725 Commonwealth Avenue), room 120.

 To find your building code and locate your class, please use the following links: